norlab-ulaval/ros2_kortex_vision/README.md

 # Kinova Vision module package

 ## Overview
-This ROS package provides helper methods and launch scripts to access the Kinova Vision module depth and color streams.
+This ROS 2 package provides helper methods and launch scripts to access the Kinova Vision module depth and color streams.

-## Installation (using catkin)
+## Installation (using colcon)
-The following instructions are for ROS Kinetic Kame, running under **Ubuntu 16.04**
+The following instructions are for ROS 2, tested on Humble on Ubuntu 22.02.

 ### Building from Source